Raw Air 2018

-The Raw Air 2018 is the second edition of Raw Air, a ten-day tournament for men in ski jumping and ski flying held across Norway between 9–18 March 2018.
-It is part of the 2017/18 World Cup season.
+The Raw Air 2018 is the second edition of Raw Air, a ten-day tournament for men in ski jumping and ski flying.
+It was held across Norway between 9–18 March 2018, and is part of the 2017/18 World Cup season.

 Competition

 Format

 The competition is held on four different hills in Oslo, Lillehammer, Trondheim, and Vikersund.
 It lasts for ten consecutive days with a total of 16 rounds from individual events, team events and qualifications (prologues).